-This grant opportunity is part of the above grant program, which contributes to the Department of Health's Outcome 1.
+This Grant Opportunity is part of the above Frontier Health and Medical Research Initiative, which contributes to the Department of Health's Outcome 1.
 The Department of Health works with stakeholders to plan and design the grant program according to the Commonwealth Grants Rules and Guidelines.

-The grant opportunity opens
+The Grant Opportunity opens

-We publish the grant guidelines on business.gov.au and GrantConnect.
+We publish the Grant Opportunity Guidelines on business.gov.au and GrantConnect.

-You complete and submit a grant application
+You complete and submit an application